Michigan lawyer discusses the independent medical examination (IME) and what to know before attending this appointment.

-Michigan law requires injured employees to submit to a medical examination from time to time.
-This is a source of great stress and worry for our clients.
-Many have already been through enough dealing with bad employers and obnoxious insurance adjusters.
-We hate giving bad news to good people.
-Unfortunately, this is common when someone has been scheduled for an independent medical examination (IME).
-Here are some IME doctor tricks everyone should know about.
+Getting hurt on-the-job can be extremely stressful because insurance companies put up roadblocks to paying benefits.
+Michigan law requires that a disabled employee submit to a medical examination scheduled by the insurance company.
+This is a source of great stress and worry for our clients because it usually results in a dispute.
+Many of our clients have been through enough dealing with bad employers and obnoxious insurance adjusters.
+Here are some IME doctor tricks everyone should know about and how to protect legal rights.

-Some clients believe the independent medical examination is a second opinion and it will help them get a better understanding of treatment options.
+Some people believe the IME is a second opinion and it will help them get a better understanding of treatment options.
 Others have done internet research and panic when they see negative doctor reviews.
-The truth is that IME doctors are not independent and get paid large sums of money to testify against injured employees.
+The truth is that IME doctors are not independent and get paid large sums of money to testify against disabled employees and play a lot of tricks on work injury victims.
+No medical treatment is given and only an opinion about causation and disability will be supplied.

 It is no secret that IMEs are done under distress.
-Failure to attend will result in an automatic dispute of workers’ comp benefits.
-It can be a lose-lose situation because showing up also can result in a dispute of workers’ comp benefits.
+Failure to attend will result in an automatic dispute of benefits.
+It can be a lose-lose situation because showing up also can result in a dispute of benefits.
 It is a lonely place because family and friends cannot be present in the examination room.
 Individuals are not even allowed to record the encounter.

 IME doctor tricks

 One of the IME doctor tricks we tell our clients is that the doctors frequently watch people in parking lots and waiting areas.
 It is not unusual for these doctors to comment on how someone walks or sits.
-Observations are frequently included within the independent medical examination report and can be used as justification to stop workers’ comp benefits.
+Observations are frequently included within the IME report and can be used as justification to stop benefits.
 Never do anything beyond work restrictions because someone is always watching.

 Another one of the many IME doctor tricks they use is performing fake tests looking for pain when they know it is impossible for it to hurt given the type of injury.
 They try to expose people who might be exaggerating symptoms.

-Another one of the many IME doctor tricks they use is to look for preexisting conditions that can be blamed.
+Another one of the many IME doctor tricks is to look for preexisting conditions that can be blamed.
 Our clients are regularly asked about old sports injuries from childhood or medical conditions that have not required treatment for years.
+Watch out if they say all of your problems are from degenerative arthritis.

 IME doctors write summaries of medical records selecting what evidence to highlight.
 People are frequently asked to bring medical records and tests to the exam.
 Generally, individuals are not responsible to bring these items as the insurance company can obtain them on its own.
 A skilled lawyer can expose the weakness of the IME report if it was not based upon all the existing medical records or diagnostic testing.